gradle/gradle/design-docs/handling-encodings.md

 Note that since then, starting with Windows 8, the Windows "Compressed Folder" feature recognize the language encoding flag and thus supports UTF-8.

-Always producing ZIP archives with metadata encoded using the UTF-8 character set and setting the EFS flag seems to be the way to go as it provides predictable encoding/decoding of filenames.
+Producing ZIP archives with metadata encoded using the UTF-8 character set and setting the EFS flag seems to be way to create interoperable archives as it provides predictable encoding/decoding of filenames.

-Such a change should not break existing builds as UTF-8 in ZIP archives is widely supported.
-But, non-compliant implementations can use other charsets and Gradle should be able to read them.
+We should allow it while retaining backward compatibility.

 <a name="tar"></a>
 ## About TAR